Dipec001/psonlinestore/README.md

 ```
 **HTTP Method**: GET <br>
 **Description**: Retrieve a list of all suppliers available in the system. <br>
-**Response**: JSON array of inventory objects with their details, including id, name and contact info.
+**Response**: JSON array of suppliers objects with their details, including id, name and contact info.
 An example is as shown:

 ```
 [